-- For emergency transportation services, call 911. - If a member needs a ride to a health care appointment that is not an emergency or to the pharmacy right after a doctor's visit, the member may call LogistiCare at 1-866-779-0565.
+- For emergency transportation services, call 911. - If a member needs a ride to a Healthcare appointment that is not an emergency or to a pharmacy right after a doctor's visit, the member may call LogistiCare at 1-866-779-0565.
 The member must call at least 24 hours before the appointment time.